yyl-github-1896/CodeTAE/README.md

     --block_size 512
 ```

+Note that to achieve good results, both substitute identifiers should be generated (`get_substitutes.py` and `get_substitutes_gan`).
 The generated substitute identifiers is stored at the location of the hyperparameter `--store_path`.

 ## Obfuscated Code Insertion